usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-basic-false-positives-java-auto-learn/step2/info.md

 >Do NOT just apply auto generated configurations without prior validation!

-Inspecting the generated config (`less waap.yaml`) or by specifically looking at rule exceptions by running:
+Inspecting the generated config (`less waap.yaml`) or by specifically looking at rule exceptions by running we get the rule exceptions generated:

 ```shell
 yq e '.spec.crs.requestRuleExceptions' waap.yaml